-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-1(1) RMP МС RMO E/F The activity is designated for the purpose of section 58 of the Clean Water Act, 2006.
-The Risk Management Plan will be prepared in accordance with the general provisions given in policy G-8.
-G-8(4) R-1(2) RMP MC RMO E/F Ensure that the Risk Management Plan required by (1) includes provisions for the following: a) Ensure that a Salt Management Plan is in place that contains provisions to ensure that the activity is not a significant drinking water threat; b) Where multiple road authorities operate within a vulnerable area, cross-boundary considerations will be addressed on an ongoing basis by all road authorities responsible for the application of road salt; c) Where salt is applied by a contractor: i) Ensure that contractors are made aware of the requirements of the salt management plan; and ii) Require the contractor to advise the municipality with responsibility for the drinking water system promptly if an alternate road salt product is used for road maintenance. d) Updating of the Salt Management Plan within one year of the approval of an updated Ganaraska Assessment Report; and e) Annual reporting on activities undertaken as part of the salt management plan to the Risk Management Official.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-1(1) RMP MC RMO E/F The activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
+The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
+G-8(4) R-1(2) RMP MC RMO E/F Ensure that the risk management plan required by (1) includes provisions for the following: a) Ensure that a salt management plan is in place that contains provisions to ensure that the activity is not a significant drinking water threat; b) Where multiple road authorities operate within a vulnerable area, cross-boundary considerations will be addressed on an ongoing basis by all road authorities responsible for the application of road salt; c) Where salt is applied by a contractor: i) Ensure that contractors are made aware of the requirements of the Salt Management Plan; and ii) Require the contractor to advise the municipality with responsibility for the drinking water system promptly if an alternate road salt product is used for road maintenance. d) Updating of the salt management plan within one year of the approval of an updated assessment report; and e) Annual reporting on activities undertaken as part of the salt management plan to the Risk Management Official.
 G-8(4)